The Ultimate Guide to Filling Out the FAFSA

 Once you’ve officially submitted your FAFSA, the application will be processed within three to five business days.
 Most students get their FAFSA results back within two weeks of submission, and the results are also sent to any colleges you’ve chosen.

 The document you’ll receive after your FAFSA is processed is known as your Student Aid Report, or SAR.
 Your SAR will detail your eligibility for federal student aid, including grants, loans, and federal work-study funding.
-An important element of your SAR is your Expected Family Contribution, or EFC— the monetary amount that the FAFSA process has determined your family is able to contribute to your education each year.
+An important element of your SAR is your Expected Family Contribution, or EFC — the monetary amount that the FAFSA process has determined your family is able to contribute to your education each year.

 However, as we mentioned above, types of financial aid that are not provided by the federal government frequently require you to fill out additional forms or submit supplemental information.
 Some states have their own procedures for state-level grants and loans.
-Specific colleges or institutions, or particular scholarship programs, will likely have additional requirements, so make sure you do your research and stay up-to-date on deadlines.
+Specific colleges or institutions, or particular scholarship programs, will likely have additional requirements, so make sure you do your research and stay up to date on deadlines.

-Making corrections to your FAFSA
+Making Corrections to Your FAFSA

 If you find that you’ve made a error when filling out your FAFSA, don’t despair!
 People make mistakes all the time, and there is a process for making corrections.
 Once your original FAFSA is processed, you can log into your FAFSA account again using your FSA ID and edit whatever information is incorrect.

 The only piece of information on the FAFSA that you can’t update in this way is your Social Security number.
-If you find that you’ve made an error in entering your Social Security number, you’ll need to correct that information using one of the methods mentioned on this web page.
+If you find that you’ve made an error in entering your Social Security number, you’ll need to correct that information using one of the methods mentioned on the web page.

 As with your original FAFSA, your corrected FAFSA will take three to five days to be processed, and then you’ll be sent an updated SAR.
 The updated SAR will also be made available to any colleges that you’ve selected to receive your FAFSA information.
 If your corrected FAFSA paints a substantially different portrait of your family’s financial status, you can expect your EFC and SAR to change accordingly.